Blisto91/dxvk-wiki/Configuration.md

 # d3d11.samplerAnisotropy = -1

+# Enables SM4-compliant division-by-zero behaviour.
+Enabling may reduce
+# performance or cause issues in games that expect incorrect behaviour.
+#
+# Supported values: True, False
+#
+# Enabled by default for:
+# - Final Fantasy XIV

+# d3d11.strictDivision = False

+# Clears workgroup memory in compute shaders to zero.
+Some games don't do
+# this and rely on undefined behaviour.
+Enabling may reduce performance.
+#
+# Supported values: True, False
+#
+# Enabled by default for:
+# - Quantum Break

+# d3d11.zeroWorkgroupMemory = False

 # Allow allocating more device memory from a Vulkan heap than the heap
 # provides.
 May in some cases improve performance in low-memory conditions.
 #